bhar4t/reuse-react-component/README.md

 # React Snackbar

-Use very elegant, automatically dissapear after given timeout, React Snackbar as your component in React Application.
+Use very elegant fully customisable, with automatically disappearable, React Snackbar in your React application.

-install:
+- Customisable CSS (inline or by custom classname)
+- Manage disappear time
+- Multiple Modes
+- Show in any place
+- Action Handling

+### install

        npm i reuse-react-snackbar